NazgulM/NazgulM.github.io/README.md

 ## Features

-List of features ready and Todos for future development
+List of features ready and Todo's for future development

--
--
--

-To-do list:

--
--
+- Meet online with founder
+- Interview and detailed searching about air ticket company

+- Checking with founder all steps of project
+- Providing to founder prepared job

 ## Status